 - The globe

 What can you identify as problems?
 Keep problems and solutions in mind.
 To what extent can you try to look for a solution to a problem you have detected?
 Hint: Think like a potential buyer now.
-And do not forget these two words; Will and extent.
+And don’t forget these two words; Will and extent.

 How to find a niche using the internet